NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

 File preparation
 ----------------

-.. container:: justify

-    To access all trajectory and input files, download the *water-in-silica* repository from Github, or simply clone it on your computer using:
+To access all trajectory and input files, download the ``water-in-silica`` repository from GitHub, or simply clone it to your computer using:

 .. code-block:: bash

     git clone https://github.com/simongravelle/water-in-silica.git

-.. container:: justify

-    The dataset required to follow this tutorial is located in *raw-data/N50/*.
+The dataset required to follow this tutorial is located in ``raw-data/N50/``.

 Create a MDAnalysis universe
 ----------------------------

-.. container:: justify

 Open a new Python script or a new notebook, and define the path to the data files:

 .. code-block:: python

     datapath = "mypath/water-in-silica/raw-data/N50/"

-.. container:: justify

-    Then, import numpy, MDAnalysis, and NMRforMD:
+Then, import NumPy, MDAnalysis, and NMRforMD:

 .. code-block:: python

     import numpy as np
     import MDAnalysis as mda
     import nmrformd as nmrmd

-.. container:: justify

-    From the trajectory files, let us create a MDAnalysis universe.
-    Import the configuration file and the trajectory:
+From the trajectory files, create a MDAnalysis universe by loading the configuration file and the trajectory:

 .. code-block:: python

-    u = mda.Universe(datapath+"prod.tpr", datapath+"prod.xtc")
+    u = mda.Universe(datapath + "prod.tpr", datapath + "prod.xtc")

-.. container:: justify

-    Let us extract a few information from the universe, such as number of molecules, timestep, and total duration:
+Next, extract some basic information from the universe, such as the number of molecules, the timestep, and the total duration:

 .. code-block:: python